Choose a Database Engine upgrade method

 When you move the database for an application to another server instance, you must re-create all the metadata of the dependent entities and objects in

 msdbon the destination server instance.
 For example, if a database application uses server-level triggers, just attaching or restoring the database on the new system isn't enough.
-The database won't work as expected unless you manually re-create the metadata for those triggers in the
+The database doesn't work as expected unless you manually re-create the metadata for those triggers in the

 masterdatabase.
 For detailed information, see Manage Metadata When Making a Database Available on Another Server Instance (SQL Server)